cartxu/cartxu/README.md

 <p>My name is <strong>Carmen Navarro</strong>, I am 33 years old and I live in <strong>Madrid, Spain.</strong> <p>

-<p>I started learning web development during 2020's quarentine...
-I needed a change in my life, and this is something I have <strong>always wanted to do</strong>.
-So here I am.
+<p>I started learning web development during 2020's quarentine because, this is something I have <strong>always wanted to do</strong> and I couldn't miss that opportunity.
+So here I am, learning day by day to make my life better 💪

 - 🔭 I’m currently working on my projects for Harvard's CS50 Web Programming.
 - 🌱 I'm currently learning React, Python and Django.